-Priority Needs Activity Goal (#) Actual (#) Strategy HUD Performance HUD Matrix Code HUD National , 06/2019 Indicator (# unit) 5525 Objective Community Development Needs in arrive Youth Services 150 179 Provide recreation activity programming, meal program and/or activities for youth in low income neighborhoods.
-People Childcare Services Low to Moderate Income Clientele Transportation Services Fair Housing Activities 100 Yes 251 Yes Provide discounted bus pass voucher for persons who are homeless or extremely low income (less than 30% median income) and need transportation to and from employment or job training.
-Perform fair housing activities; Human Rights Commission/ People - Transportation Services Fair Housing Activities Low to Moderate Income Clientele Tenant Landlord Counseling 2500 391 Provide educational program to inform tenants of their rights and responsibilities, helping them to develop a positive rental history.
+Priority Needs Activity Goal (#) Actual (#) as of 06/2019 Strategy HUD Performance Indicator (# unit) HUD Matrix Code HUD National Objective Community Development Needs Youth Services 150 179 Provide recreation activity programming, meal program and/or activities for youth in low income neighborhoods.
+People Childcare Services Low to Moderate Income Clientele Transportation Services 100 251 Provide discounted bus pass voucher for persons who are homeless or extremely low income (less than 30% median income) and need transportation to and from employment or job training.
+Perform fair housing activities; Human Rights People Transportation Services Low to Moderate Income Clientele Fair Housing Activities Yes Yes Commission/ .
+Fair Housing Activities 2 Tenant Landlord Counseling 2500 391 Provide educational program to inform tenants of their rights and responsibilities, helping them to develop a positive rental history.
 At least 51% of clients served by the City's resources will be low to moderate income persons.
 This program was offered through the Village Family Service Center.
 They stopped offering the program at the begining of 2017.
 People Tenant/ Landlord Counseling Low to Moderate Income Clientele Homebuyer Education 1300 409 Provide educational program to inform consumers on what they can afford in a home, how to qualify for a mortgage, and how to be a responsible homeowner.
 At least 51% of clients served by the City's resources will be low to moderate income persons.
 This program is offered through the Village Family Service Center and is approved by Minnesota Housing Finance Agency to qualify for low interest mortgage and downpayment assistance programs.
-Households Housing Counseling Low to Moderate Income Clientele Capital Improvements on Homeless Facilities/Food Pantries 2 Unforecasted.
+Households Housing Counseling Low to Moderate Income Clientele Capital Improvements on Homeless Facilities/Food Pantries - 2 Unforecasted.
 Provided capital improvements at Churches United for the Homeless shelter and the Dorothy Day homeless shelter.
 Facilities Homeless Facilities; public facilities and improvements Low to Moderate Income Clientele